anushkadeshpande/docker-kubernetes-scratchpad/README.md

 #### Container Runtime Interface (CRI):
 - Examples of container runtimes include Docker, containerd, and CRI-O.
 - Responsible for pulling images, starting, and stopping containers, and managing container storage and networking.

+#### kube-proxy:
+- Manages network rules
+- Allows communication with the pod inside and outside of a kubernetes cluster

 <hr>